djc/rnc2rng/README.rst

 License
 -------

-All of the code is released into MIT License.
+All of the code is released under MIT License.